Where I Stand 2025

 Our Downtown

-Future Downtown Development: Support more private developer, market driven “government encouraged” developments for our downtown and less direct government driven and tax funded large scale planned unit developments.
+Future Downtown Development: During my time as Mayor, I have supported more private developer, market driven “government encouraged” developments for our downtown and less direct government driven and tax funded large scale planned unit developments.
+However, when the former Chase Bank building on Block 56 becomes available, I support purchasing that property with TIF funds and tightly controlling the redevelopment of this pivotal site..

 Kensington Business Center

-Kensington Business Center: Support the expansion of potential uses of the KBC buildings beyond light industrial and office uses through changes to zoning within the development.
+Kensington Business Center: I have supported the expansion of potential uses of the KBC buildings beyond light industrial and office uses through changes to zoning within the development.
+This approach has been highly successful producing a current 3% vacancy rate.

 Traffic Flows and Safety

-Stop Sign Program: Supported the Village-wide “Stop Sign” Program which totally reconfigured traffic control signage and the way we deploy stops signs throughout our Village with the outstanding result of decreasing traffic accidents by over 49%.
+Stop Sign Program: Many years ago, I supported the Village-wide “Stop Sign” Program which totally reconfigured traffic control signage and the way we deploy stops signs throughout our Village with the outstanding result of decreasing traffic accidents by over 49%.

 Concluding Comment